almsam/R-project-projects/README.md

 ### Data 311
 This course covered the entire tip of the machine learning iceberg - we covered decision trees, neural networks, regression, component analysis, & clustering

-Check out my work being applied here: [*github.com/almsam/data-analysis-project-remastered*](https://github.com/almsam/data-analysis-project-remastered)
+Check out my work being applied here: [*github.com/almsam/data-analysis-project-remastered*](https://github.com/almsam/data-analysis-project-remastered), which includes both the skills I learnt in data 301 & data 311 combined

 ### Data 315
 An extension for 310 - this course showed my cohort & I how to analyze a time series of data.
 From white noise to Moving Average & Auto Regression, & even ARMA, ARiMA, & sARiMA - we learnt how to model seasonal data of many kinds